Many conspiracy theories have circulated for years, mostly focusing on aliens.

 The picture displays 172 ancient Egyptians handling and transporting large stones.

-A worker is pouring onto the in front of a sled carrying a huge statue.
+A worker is pouring water onto the sand in front of a sled carrying a huge statue.

 The sleds were actually more than just big pieces of wood.